 Company Policies

-Whether employees can encash leaves and which type of leaves depends on the internal policy guidelines of the company.
+Whether employees can encash leaves and which types of leaves are encashable depend on the internal policy guidelines of the company. .
 While some companies allow EL encashment, others specify certain leaves that can be encashed such as sick or holiday leave.
 Further, companies could fix an overall limit on the maximum number of encashable leaves.

 Employment Type